-You as the host can provide certificates of completion after participants view the final session.
+Parents in need of documentation for training or continuing education hours will receive one certificate at the end of your final viewing session.
 The conference host will need to sign the certificate, which is available in the Important Forms section of the leader's manual or here.

-The paticipant will be responsible for noting which sessions were attended.
-It is at the discretion of each adoption agency to award credit for the conference.
+The parent will be responsible for noting which sessions were attended.
+It is at the discretion of ADD or foster care agency to award credit for the conference.
 If an agency has questions about the conference content, they can contact Show Hope at hopeforthejourney@showhope.org.